tonypdmtr/68hc08/asm8.md

 MMU is used or not.

 Each proc begins with the proc name and the assembler directive `proc`.
-An `endp` directive is normally not used, unless we specifically want to embed a `proc` inside another, usually much larger `proc`, for proximity reasons, in which case we need to protect the parent proc's label locality.
+An `endp` directive at the end of the `proc` is normally not used, unless we specifically want to embed a `proc` inside another, usually much larger `proc`, for proximity reasons (e.g., frequent `BSR` use optimization), in which case we need to protect the parent proc's label locality.

 Each proc protects all caller registers except for CCR (with few